A randomized algorithm for nonconvex minimization with inexact evaluations and complexity guarantees: A randomized algorithm with expected descent

 \begin{proof}[Proof of Theorem \ref{thm:high_prob_general}] For the $n$ given in Theorem~\ref{thm:high_prob_general} and \eqref{eq:hpb}, define the event

 We wish to show \(\Prob(E) \le \delta\).

 In the discussions below, we use notation \(\{k \in NC\}\) and \(\{k \in GD\}\) to indicate the event that \(k\)-th step (from \(x_{k}\) to \(x_{k+1}\)) is a negative curvature step and a gradient descent step, respectively.
 Let $|NC|$ be the number of negative curvature steps the algorithm has taken before termination, and let $|GD|$ be the number of total gradient descent steps.
-Note that \(|NC|\) and \(|GD|\) are both random variables whose values depend on the Rademacher randomness \(\sigma_{k}\).
+Note that \(|NC|\) and \(|GD|\) are both random variables whose values depend on all randomness in the algorithm.

 We combine the inequalities \eqref{eq:first-order-decrease} and \eqref{eq:NC-second-order-decrease} to obtain the descent from both gradient descent and negative curvature steps:

 By telescoping the above inequality, we obtain